bluespec/Toooba/README.md

    - `SoC/`: An interconnect, a boot ROM, a memory controller, a timer and software-interrupt device, and a UART for console tty I/O.

-   - `Fabrics/`: Generic AXI4 code for the SoC fabric.

 The BSV source code has a rich set of parameters.
 The provided RTL source has been generated from the BSV source automatically using